What Is a Medical Social Worker?

 Start Your Social Work Career Journey with Alliant

-Now that you know how to become a social worker and you think medical social work is right for you, Alliant may be an excellent place to get started.
-We offer a fully online, 60-credit MSW degree program that can help prepare you for the challenges of a career in social work.
-Request information to learn more and apply.
+Now that you know how to pursue becoming a social worker and you think medical social work may be right for you, Alliant may be an excellent place to get started.
+We offer a fully online, CSWE-accredited 60-credit MSW degree program that can help prepare you for the challenges of a career in social work.

 Sources